MBA for Product Management

 - Not a Requirement.
 To work in the product management field, earning an MBA is not a requirement.
 Many product managers do not have MBA degrees, so it does not guarantee landing a product management job after graduation.

 - Certificate Courses May Be Enough.
-To become a product manager, professionals may only need to complete a product management certificate course or becoming a certified product manager rather than earning an MBA.
+To become a product manager, professionals may only need to complete a product management certificate course or become a certified product manager rather than earning an MBA.

 - Limited Pay Increase.
 Breaking into the product management field with an MBA may not be the ultimate payday.
 Salaries for product managers have an average base salary of $73,325, which is lower than what other MBA positions make and not much more than an undergraduate would earn.